Terms and conditions 2020/21 cycle

 You will also need to cover the cost of your general living expenses, such as the cost of your accommodation, food, travel, etc. Our Student Money and Housing Advisors can offer you advice on planning a budget and managing your money.

 If you are an international student (i.e. you hold a passport from outside of the UK/EEA) you will need a valid Confirmation of Acceptance to Study (CAS) number in order to make a Tier 4 visa application.
 The CAS is a virtual document that confirms that the University is willing to act as your educational sponsor.

 Although the University makes every effort to ensure that offers are issued to applicants who we expect to be eligible for a Tier 4 visa, an offer of admission is not a guarantee that the University will issue a CAS.

-CASs will be issued in accordance with the Tier 4 Sponsorship and CAS Issuing Policy for Applicants.
+CASs will be issued in accordance with the Confirmation of Acceptance for Studies (CAS) for Applicants.
 Key points from this policy are:

 - The University is under no legal obligation to sponsor any individual and exercises caution with respect to issuing a CAS so as not to risk its status as a Tier 4 sponsor;

 - The University will make appropriate checks to ensure any applicant or student already in the UK has valid permission to be in the country prior to issuing a CAS.
 This may include an Immigration History Check conducted through the University’s UKVI Licence Manager.
 If it is found an applicant or student does not have valid leave to be in the UK, the University will not issue a CAS.
 The University may request evidence from individuals to ensure they are no longer in the UK;

 - The University may make any additional checks it deems necessary to ensure it only sponsors genuine applicants who will successfully obtain a visa.
 These checks may include, but are not limited to, conducting an Immigration History Check via the Home Office, reviewing bank statements and financial documents or requesting previous CASs from former institutions;